nielsberglund/nielsblogsource/content/drafts/building-an-event-management-system-with-claude-code-part-8---implementing-import-functions.md

 ```
 {{< gen-cap "Code Snippet 7" "Implementation Complete and Next Steps" >}}

-As shown in *Code Snippet 7*, Claude Code completed the implementation of `import_quicket_registrations`, created a test script to verify it, and provided a summary of what was implemented.
-It also suggested next steps for testing and validation.
-I responded to the question what to do next, that I wanted Claude Code to review the implementation code:
+As shown in *Code Snippet 7*, Claude Code completed the implementation of `import_quicket_registrations`, created a test script to verify it, and provided a summary of the implementation.
+It also suggested the next steps for testing and validation.
+My response to what to do next was to review the implementation code:

 ```
 ● Let me provide a comprehensive review of the implementation: